amal1994/15PuzzleGame/README.md

-Name - AMAL SHUKLA
-Contact number - 8860996894
-github-id : amal1994
-codechef handle - amal199404
-e-mail - shuklamal94@gmail.com

 4*4 Grid Puzzle
 =========

 1)To play the game you just need to run index.html file

-2)No css framework was used as design was simple and i've implemented it using sass

-3)The puzzle.js file in js folder inside of src folder contains the logic to control the game
+2)The puzzle.js file in js folder inside of src folder contains the logic to control the game

-4)The design is responsive

-5)The log tracking is present on the right hand side div

 Here below is the link to gif of the Puzzle Game